protoman92/redux-toolkit/README.md

   reducer: reducerWithHistory
 } = createUndoReduxComponents<State, 'PREFIX', 'a' | 'b'>({
   actionPrefix: 'PREFIX',
+  /** The key to keep track of the history in state.
+Defaults to 'history' */
+  historyKey: 'history',
   /** Track only certain keys in the state object */
   keysToTrack: ['a', 'b'],
   /** Keep a maximum of 5 past states */